Preflight check 123ABCD

-A tandem instructor recently died because he failed to complete a simple preflight check, like this one.
+A tandem instructor in southern California died because he failed to complete a simple preflight check, like this one.
 Then there is this terrifying flight where the pilot in command failed to clip in his passenger.
 The passenger escaped death by a hair....
 This preflight video from USHPA is helpful for all pilots.
 It includes general questions each pilot should ask himself before launch.
 It is long, however.

 All pilots must memorize this preflight check routine (or an equivalent) to complete their training courses with Southwest Airsports.